AAsiliskender/ArcaneQuant/DEVNOTES.md

 - May need to remove loadData_fromsql (and rename _fromcsv), as ExtractData has both  BUT then do we move loadData into DataManager?
 Do we want to have all these 'Manager' files be so interconnected?

 ### SHORT-TERM TO DO:
+- Make a small script that can automatically git add, commit, bump version and sign (of course needs parameter editing to have correct commit message)
 - DownloadIntraday must be given saving modalities, and the SQL save option must be coded in/working properly.
 - SQLSave
 - Find a place to save meta data into SQL